Island Vibes Meet European Culture: 7 Incredible Things to Do in Curacao

 You won’t need to filter your photos from Curacao — it’ll seem like the color saturation has already been turned up.
 With sun-drenched beaches, brightly-colored Dutch colonial architecture and water as blue as the island’s liqueur, Curacao is a certified jewel in the Caribbean.

-Curacao is one of the top destinations for 2018, so make sure you don’t miss out on this lush locale, where island vibes meet European culture.
+Curacao is one of the top destinations in the world in recent years, so make sure you don’t miss out on this lush locale, where island vibes meet European culture.

 In a place of natural beauty and rich history, you’ll find it hard to fit all of the highlights into one itinerary.
 To help kick off your trip planning, here are the top things to do in Curacao.